fl2163/cs6953dlfinalproject/README.md

 - Testing
 - References

 Note: currently, the default epoch number is set to 100 epoch.
 However it takes long time to train.
 For demonstration purpose the 'full' version includes final effect of using pretrained weights.
 The training step can also be run with less epochs but the result would be less optimal.

+The style of the anime effect, can be set to either 'Hayao' or 'Shinkai' for training using the 'Initialize Overall Network Settings' parameters.
+Currently the demonstrations are using the 'Hayao' style.
+Note: currently, the default epoch number is set to 100 epoch.
+However it takes long time to train.
+For demonstration purpose the 'full' version includes final effect of using pretrained weights.
+The training step can also be run with less epochs but the result would be less optimal.